Leader & Team Development | GTA

 When Work Sucks, You Need to Go

-Time to go – those words rang through my head when I caught up with a work-friend I hadn’t seen in years, when she told me about her job.
+Time to go – those words rang through my head when I caught up with a work-friend I hadn’t seen in years, as she told me about her job.

 Looking back, I knew in my heart it was time to go but I continued to persevere, pushing myself to do work that wasn’t ‘me’.
 I told myself that it was a good job with good pay so I’d be crazy to think about leaving …it even had a pension, and who leaves that at my age!